Low carb keto strawberry shortcake features a sweet, spongy base, topped with delicious layers of sweet strawberries and rich, creamy whipped cream.

 Almost all strawberry shortcake recipes will instruct you to macerate the strawberries with unhealthy sugar.
 I find it unnecessary.
 The very act of slicing the strawberries and letting them stand at room temperature releases their juices and softens them.
 Which brings out their natural sweetness.
 This is especially true if you use red, ripe strawberries.

-What sweetener to use in this low carb strawberry shortcake?
+What sweetener to use in this keto strawberry shortcake?

 The food processor makes excellent whipped cream